SmithWillSuffice/ohanga-pai/content/empirical/200_00_mmtodes_working_models.md

 **Exercise:** Check this is so.
 If it is not then fix it!

 I myself will quit at this point and declare victory since life is too short.
 Plus, my feelings for full employment do not care about my mathematics.
+Plus I don't like this model, since the price level $P$, is not fed-back into employment $\dot \lambda$ directly, but I think it should be.

 #### Productivity Squared